Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Cyclicity of

-\begin{proof} By (ii) of Lemma \ref{br2_laef_similarity_lem}, $\Sl$ is similar to $W\oplus N$.
-If $W$ has no cyclic vectors then obviously neither has $\Sl$.
-If $W$ is cyclic then by Lemma \ref{cyclic_denserenage_nilp_lem} we can obviously see that $\Sl$ has a cyclic vector.
-Since $C_{\cdot 1}$ bilateral shifts are cyclic, the other statement follows immediately.
-This ends the proof. \end{proof}
+\begin{proof} By Lemma \ref{br2_leaf1_similarity_lem}, $\Sl$ is similar to $W\oplus N$.
+If $W$ has no cyclic vectors, then obviously neither has $\Sl$.
+If $W$ is cyclic, then by Lemma \ref{cyclic_denserenage_nilp_lem} we can obviously see that $\Sl$ has a cyclic vector.
+Since $C_{\cdot 1}$-class weighted bilateral shift operators are cyclic, the other statement follows immediately. \end{proof}